Approved Promotional Material - Print & Web Ready

 “It looks like it's gonna be a big year for Claire Anne Taylor...what a voice!”- Sarah Howells, Triple J

-“It's one of the CDs I keep going back to.” - Paul Gough, The Inside Sleeve, Radio National
+“It's one of the CDs I keep going back to.” - Paul Gough, ABC Radio National

 Claire Anne Taylor grew up in Tasmania's ancient Tarkine rainforest, where she was born into her Father's hands in the family barn.
 Taylor and her five siblings were raised in a quaint bush home, rich with creativity and music.
 During her childhood, the Taylor barn was home to a family of Tasmanian Devils and some say that Taylor developed her unique, raspy singing style from nights spent listening to the devils growling beneath the floorboards.